CNAG-Biomedical-Informatics/convert-pheno/README.md

 The module will be uploaded to CPAN once ready.

-# CITATION

-The author requests that any published work that utilizes `Convert-Pheno` includes a cite to the the following reference:

-Rueda, M. "Convert-Pheno: A toolbox to interconvert common data models for phenotypic data". _Manuscript in preparation_.

 # SUMMARY

-A script that uses [Convert::Pheno](https://metacpan.org/pod/Convert%3A%3APheno) to interconvert phenotypic data between different CDM formats
+A script that uses [Convert::Pheno](https://metacpan.org/pod/Convert%3A%3APheno) to interconvert common data models for phenotypic data

 # INSTALLATION